ErpNetDocs/webclient/introduction/index.md

 - **Social-ERP style features** - following objects, discussions, mentions, notifications—bringing business processes closer to modern collaboration;
 - **Flexible UI panels, web views** - embedding external sites or services within the client, and layout customisation by role;
 - **Full support for data entry, editing, settings, and administration**  — not just “view only”.
 ---

-# Scope of ERP.net

-The ERP.net system integrates and streamlines an organization’s core business processes within a single, unified platform.
-Its functional scope includes:

-- Finance and Accounting
-- Human Resources (HR) Management
-- Presales and Sales Management
-- Procurement and Vendor Management
-- Inventory and Warehouse Management
-- Production and Manufacturing
-- Tasks and Project Management

----

 In this site you will be aquianted with the concepts, terms and features: